maivincent/arribachocolat/_i18n/en/_posts/2025-03-09-huma_70_esmeraldas.md

 ---
 layout: post
-title: "Huma - 70% - Esmeraldas"
+title: Huma - 70% - Esmeraldas
 tags: [Dark, Pure]
 categories: [Huma]
 ---

 This fruity and gentle chocolate recalls a pear-and-almond tart.
 Slightly sweet, it finishes on a light bitterness.